-3.2.
-Architectural, Electrical and Mechanical Design Documents and Specifications

-All requirements for the quantities, sizes and locations of structural steel shall be shown or noted in the structural design documents.
-The structural design documents are permitted to reference the architectural, electrical and/or mechanical design documents as a supplement to the structural design documents for the purposes of defining detail configurations and construction information.

-When the referenced information is not available at the time of structural design, bidding, detailing or fabrication, subsequent revisions shall be the responsibility of the owner and shall be made in accordance with Sections 3.5 and 9.3.

 3.3.
+Architectural, Electrical, and Mechanical Design Documents and Specifications

+All requirements for the quantities, sizes, and locations of structural steel shall be shown or noted in the structural design documents.
+The structural design documents are permitted to reference the architectural, electrical, and/or mechanical design documents as a supplement to the structural design documents for the purposes of defining detail configurations and construction information.

+When the referenced information is not available at the time of structural design, bidding, detailing, or fabrication, subsequent revisions shall be the responsibility of the owner and shall be made in accordance with Sections 3.6 and 9.3.

+3.4.
 Discrepancies

 When discrepancies exist between the design documents and specifications, the design documents shall govern.
 When discrepancies exist between scale dimensions in the design documents and the figures written in them, the figures shall govern.
-When discrepancies exist between the structural design documents and the architectural, electrical or mechanical design documents, or the design documents for other trades, the structural design documents shall govern.
-When discrepancies exist between the design documents, or the design documents for other trades, the structural design documents shall govern.
-When discrepancies exist between the design documents and the design documents and the design documents and the design documents shall govern.
-When discrepancies exist between the design documents shall govern.
-When discrepancies exist between the design documents and the design model, the governing document shall be as identified per Section 1.4.
+When discrepancies exist between the structural design documents and the architectural, electrical, or mechanical design documents, or the design documents for other trades, the structural design documents shall govern.
+When discrepancies exist between the design drawings and the design model, the governing document shall be as identified per Section 1.4.

-When a discrepancy is discovered in the contract documents in the course of the fabricator's work, the fabricator shall promptly notify the owner's designated representative for construction so that the discrepancy can be resolved.
+When a discrepancy is discovered in the contract documents in the course of the fabricator's work, the fabricator shall promptly notify the ODRC so that the discrepancy can be resolved.
 Such resolution shall be timely so as not to delay the fabricator's work.
-See Sections 3.5 and 9.3.
+See Sections 3.6 and 9.3.